Marypearl/maryProjectClient/README.md

 1. words : To store all actions words and accomplishment statements related to that action words
 2. formnews : To store details of user and that data can be used to populate a resume template when user hits the submit button
 3. jobs : Stored multiple job postings and user can apply jobs on website through link
+4. Used postman to perform CRUD operations
-3. Created RestAPI for action words, jobs and forms
+5. Created RestAPI for action words, jobs and forms
-4. Performed CRUD operations on list of action words - Used Postman
+6. Performed CRUD operations on list of action words - Used Postman
-5. Displayed all action words and accomplishment statements on screen when user click on ACTION WORDS
+7. Displayed all action words and accomplishment statements on screen when user click on ACTION WORDS
-6. Created a form which user can enter details from tha application, stored that data in the database and displayed that data on application screen
+8. Created a form which user can enter details from tha application, stored that data in the database and displayed that data on application screen as a resume template.
+9. Fetched the user data from the database and populted a resume template
-7. Added users and authenticated
+10. Added users and authenticated
-8. Password encrypted and stored in the database
+11. Password encrypted and stored in the database
-9. Created a job search engine where user can view a list of job postings and website link to apply
+12. Created a job search engine where user can view a list of job postings and website link to apply on company website.
+13. Deployed both server and client individually on Heroku

 # Additional features